 When challenged that the existing guide clearly said there was no official dress code other than that staff should look ‘clean and pressed’, the company rushed through a revised version, with newly banned items including sandals, straps, and lace, and the two things responsible for June’s transgression.

 Ms. Rivas responded by donning costumes representing anime, literary fiction and superhero characters, making sure of course that they did not break the newly imposed dress code.
+Her actions have drawn attention to a topic which often presents as confused, but Ms. Rivas’ company is not alone in this.

 Dressing down can make millions